Home

 Circa 1947, Harry served as deputy sheriff of Jefferson County and made his home at Fourth and Washington Streets in Steubenville.
 He suffered a heart attack in mid-January 1947.
 He was admitted to Ohio Valley Hospital in Steubenville, OH and died six days later, at the age of 69, on Jan.
 20, 1947.
 On his death certificate, John Coss of Steubenville served as informant, noting that the name of Harry's wife's was "Anna Johnson."
 Burial was in Linwood Cemetery in Blaine, Belmont County, OH.

 Son Harry E. Coss Jr. (1903-1992) was born on Jan.
 3, 1903.
 At the age of 17, in 1920, he was a railroad laborer, residing at home.
 Unmarried at the age of 27, he remained at home with his mother and worked as a clerk in a local bridge works, likely Pittsburgh Bridge & Iron (PBI).
-Harry was a member of the Rochester United Presbyterian Church.
+In time he wed educator Mabel Dickson (July 19, 1906-1990), a native of Slippery Rock, PA and the daughter of James and Harriet (McDevitt) Dickson.
+One daughter born to this union was Carol Ann Devereaux.
+When the federal census enumeration was made in 1950, the Cosses lived in Baden, with Harry continuing his clerking work for a steel fabricating business, and Mabel employed as a teacher.
+They remained in Baden for good.
+She taught for many years in the Ambridge Area School District.
+They were members of the Rochester United Presbyterian Church.
 He enjoyed bowling and was active with the Beaver Valley YMCA Church Bowling League (circa 1929) and Beaver Valley Bowling Association.
-Circa 1988, his home was in Baden, Beaver County.
-He died on Jan.
+Sadly, Mabel passed away in Hurst, TX at the age of 84 on Aug.
+9, 1990.
+Her obituary was published in the Beaver County Times.
+Harry outlived her by more than a year and died on Jan.
 27, 1992.
+Together, they repose in the mausoleum of Sylvania Hills Memorial Park near Rochester.

 Son Lester F. Coss (1908-1995) was born in about 1908.
 He lived with his mother in 1930, at age 22, and with his brother Harry was employed with a local bridge works as a clerk.
 He married Elizabeth "Betty" Voynik ( ? - ? ).
 They did not reproduce.
 In about 1943, the Cosses moved to Ambridge, Beaver County, where Lester secured employment as a rate analyst with the industrial engineering department of United States Steel Fabrication.
 He worked there for 42 years and retired in 1974.
 He belonged to the Elks and Eagles lodges in Ambridge.
 Lester died at the age of 88 on Dec.
 18, 1995, in Allegheny General Hospital in Pittsburgh.
 Funeral services were conducted by Fr.
 William Evansky, followed by burial in the St. Elijah Serbian Orthodox Cemetery in Hopewell Township in nearby Aliquippa.
+The widowed Betty remained in Ambridge circa 2000.

 ~ Son Alvin L. Johnson ~

-Son Alvin L. Johnson (1895-1961) was born on March 30, 1895 in Freedom, Beaver County and was a lifelong resident of the community.
-He was 19 years younger than his eldest brother.
-As a young man, he was of medium height and build, with brown eyes and brown hair.
+He was a lifelong resident of the Freedom community.
+Some 19 years younger than his eldest brother, as a young man he was of medium height and build, with brown eyes and brown hair.

-When he was age 22, in 1917, he was required to register for the military draft during World War I. He disclosed to the registration agent that he lived on Fourth Avenue in Freedom, was a laborer with the Pennsylvania Railroad at the famed, sprawling Conway yards, and that his mother depended upon him for support.
+When he was age 22, in 1917, Alvin was required to register for the military draft during World War I. He disclosed to the registration agent that he lived on Fourth Avenue in Freedom, was a laborer with the Pennsylvania Railroad at the famed, sprawling Conway yards, and that his mother depended upon him for support.

 In 1920, single and age 25, he lived with his widowed mother and teenage cousin Lester Johnson in Freedom, and worked as a railroad fireman.